Recommendations for performing energy measurements

 See Measure energy consumption of software per process for more information.

 You should ask yourself what the goal of your energy measurement is and whether per-process measurement is necessary at all.
-For example, the Green Metrics Tool follows the philosophy that all components involved in the execution of a standard usage scenario should be measured to reflect actual use cases of the software, therefore it doesn't support per-process measurements.
+For example, the Green Metrics Tool follows the philosophy that all components involved in the execution of a standard usage scenario should be measured to reflect actual use cases of the software.